What is the mortgage stress test?

 Specific steps can be taken to improve your chances of passing the mortgage stress test.
 The highest levered options are:

-- Increasing your income – By increasing your income, you improve your ability to afford a larger mortgage and meet your housing costs and debt obligations.
-Not everyone is in a position to increase their incomes overnight.
+- Increasing your income – by increasing your income, you improve your ability to afford a larger mortgage and meet your housing costs and debt obligations.
+Not everyone is in a position to increase their income overnight.
 It takes time.
-But if you're planning on getting a mortgage in the next year or two, you can begin to take the necessary steps to increase your income, like asking for a raise or changing jobs.
+But if you're planning on getting a mortgage in the next year or two, you can begin to take the necessary steps to increase your income, like asking for a raise or changing jobs

 What if I can't pass the mortgage stress test?